Multiple Simultaneous Attention

 1) Go easy with tech toys.
 Young people can easily become encumbered with media – trying to conduct a conversation via text message while listening to music and doing homework, for example.
 Some young brains can handle the cognitive demands this multi-tasking requires – but not every brain (young or old) can do this kind of multitasking with success.
 If multiple simultaneous attention isn’t a young student’s strength, you can help them focus by limiting their access to distracting media.

-3) Continue using ACTIVATE.
-ACTIVATE exercises multiple simultaneous attention as the tasks presented for students grow more complex.
+3) Continue using ACTIVATE brain training activities.
+ACTIVATE cognitive exercises multiple simultaneous attention as the tasks presented for students grow more complex.
 For example, multiple tasks must be performed simultaneously through the two- and three-lens levels of The Magic Lens, and through simultaneous searching for two categories of objects at once in the Pirate Pete’s Packing Panic.
 The physical exercises ACTIVATE recommends include literally juggling multiple objects at once, and a variety of games that required sustained concentration on a number of simultaneous streams of information.

 When it’s a strength: